A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Capability Demonstration

 \subsection{Experiment Protocol}

-The experimental protocol for the simulation study is the following.
+The experiment protocol for the simulation training is the following.
 In the beginning, an introduction to TASBID will be presented to the participant using a few PowerPoint slides.
-Then, a short tutorial \cite{simulation_TASBID} on the simulation study is given to the participant, which is presented as images and video clips with annotations.
-After that, the participant enters a practice session that offers an opportunity to practice the drone operation using the provided remote controller.
-The practice scene has some random variations from the scene for the simulation study.
-The inspection simulation starts after the participant feels she/he has enough practice and is ready for the study.
-After the simulation study, the participant will fill out the questionnaire and then exit the study.
-The duration of the entire study can last 15$\sim$60 minutes, depending on the participant's prior experience with TASBID.
+Then, a short tutorial \cite{simulation_TASBID} on the simulation training is presented as images and video clips with annotations.
+After that, the participant is offered an opportunity to practice the drone operation using the provided remote controller.
+The practice scene has some random variations from the scene for the simulation training.
+The simulated inspection starts after the participant feels she/he has enough practice and is ready for the study.
+After the training, the participant will fill out the questionnaire and then exit the study.
+The duration of the entire study can last 20$\sim$60 minutes, depending on the participant's prior experience with TASBID.
 Fig. \ref{fig:inspection_example} illustrates a participant operating the drone in the simulated inspection.
-The display screen is split into two parts.
-The left portion is the operator's view and the right portion is the camera's view.
 Vivid videos of the inspection simulation can be found at the project website \cite{simulation_TASBID}.